 Seed starting instructions invariably say to use a good Soilless potting mix.
 What kind of potting mix doesn’t have soil and what’s wrong with soil anyway?

-Why Not Start Seeds in Soil from the Garden?
+Starting Seeds in Soil from the Garden

-- Lack of Drainage - Garden soil tends to be somewhat heavy and without tilling, either by you, earthworms or other insects, it begins to compact after several waterings.
+- Lack of Drainage - Garden soil tends to be somewhat heavy and without tilling, either by you, earthworms, or other insects, it begins to compact after several waterings.
 This compaction is especially hard on the tender roots of young seedlings just getting established.

 Most soilless mixes are predominantly sphagnum peat moss.
 Sphagnum peat is lightweight and inexpensive.
 Just as importantly, it’s well draining yet water retentive.
 Granted, until you get the peat thoroughly moistened, the particles can be very unpleasant to work with.
-Peat is also on the acidic side and most seed starting mixes have a soil pH around 5.8, which is fine for starting most seeds.
+Peat is also on the acidic side, and most seed starting mixes have a soil pH around 5.8, which is fine for starting most seeds.

-However, peat takes hundreds of years to form, alternatives, like coir, are being sought.
+Peat takes hundreds of years to form, alternatives, like coir, are being sought.
 Expect to start seeing more potting mixes that omit peat altogether.

-- Bark: Bark is added to improve drainage and air space within the mix.
+- Bark: Bark is added to improve drainage and airspace within the mix.
 This means it will also decrease the water retention slightly.
 Bark mixes are better for use with mature plants that need to dry between waterings than for starting seeds.